oharaandrew314/3303Bomberman/README.md

 3. The server and clients include help menus for applicable topics
 4. The server must create a new game before clients can start the game

+Do NOT run the game using other main methods or with command-line arguments.
+The game is not yet tested to run on a Network, and all other configurations can be made with the Launcher and its linked GUIs.

 ###Deadlines
 - Milestone 1: March 3rd
 - Milestone 2: March 17